Thai and Lao Braille: Consonants

 Letters with asterisks are obsolete.
-Light cells are high tone-class letters in Thai, medium cells mid tone class, and dark cells low tone class.
+Dark cells are high-class letters in Thai, grey cells are mid-class, and light cells are low-class.
 Consonants of different tone classes have distinct braille letters; complete homonyms, found in Thai only, are distinguished by prefixes.
 The one prefix in Lao is found in //jaː// (ຢ y), which corresponds to Thai ying (ญ y) in Braille but corresponds to Thai yak (ย y) in alphabetic (non-Braille) position.
 Lao //ɲúŋ// (ຍ ny) corresponds to Thai yak (ย y) in Braille and looks but corresponds to Thai ying (ญ y) in alphabetic position.

-In Thai, h is prefixed to low-class nasal stops and non-plosives ng y n m r l w to move them to the high-tone class.
+In Thai, h is prefixed to low-class nasal stops and non-plosives ng y n m y r l w to move them to the high-class.
 Lao has the same system for similar characters ng ny n m l w.

 Vowels

-The short vowels transcribed a e i o u are taken from Japanese Braille, and the long vowels ā ē ī ō ū are derived from these. aw (/ɔ/) is French and international o, and eu/ue is French œ.
+The short vowels //a, e, i, o, u// are taken from Japanese Braille, and the long vowels //aː, eː, iː, oː, uː// are derived from these. //ɔː// is French and international o, and //ɯ// is French œ.
 The other vowels have little recognizable connection to other braille alphabets.